isomerpages/moe-changkatpri/_our-experiences/Student Leadership.md

 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/OurExperiences/StudentLeadership/sl2.png">
 </div>
 <h5><strong>1.
 Model the Way (Accountability)</strong></h5>
-<p>Student Leaders are expected to lead by example and be good role models.
+<p>Student leaders are expected to lead by example and serve as good role
-They will exemplify our school values through their actions and influence others to act and follow in being a citizen of honour.</p>
+models.
+They will exemplify our school values through their actions and inspire others to act and follow in being a citizen of honour.</p>
 <h5><strong>2.
 Inspire a Shared Vision (Effective Collaboration)</strong></h5>
-<p>Equipped with effective communication skills, the Student Leaders share
+<p>Equipped with effective communication skills, the student leaders share
 their ideas with passion and rally others to strive towards a common vision.</p>
 <h5><strong>3.
 Challenge the Process (Courage)</strong></h5>
-<p>Student Leaders search for challenging opportunities to adapt, grow, and
+<p>Student leaders seek for challenging opportunities to adapt, grow, and
-invent in their efforts to improve the school experience for all.</p>
+innovate in their efforts to improve the school experience for all.</p>
 <h5><strong>4.
 Enable Others to Act (Respect)</strong></h5>
-<p>Student Leaders thrive as team players, fostering collaboration through
+<p>Student leaders thrive as team players, fostering collaboration by building
-building trust and facilitating relationships.</p>
+trust and facilitating relationships.</p>
 <h5><strong>5.
 Encourage the Heart (Humility)</strong></h5>
-<p>Student Leaders recognise and appreciate the contributions made by their
+<p>Student leaders recognise and appreciate the contributions made by their
 team members through affirmation, encouragement and showing moral support.
-They make the conscious effort to celebrate milestones to build a strong sense of collective identity and community spirit.</p>
+They make a conscious effort to celebrate milestones, building a strong sense of collective identity and community spirit.</p>
+<p></p>
+<p></p>